 Michele Marcoux is an artist working across a range of media to explore the fragmentary nature of memory, perception, and identity.
 She grew up as an identical twin in North Eastern Ohio and lived in New York City and California before moving to Scotland.
 As for many people who migrate, ‘place’, ‘identity’, ‘home’ are not constants but shifting, transitory, even transferable.
-This is also the effect of time and growing older.
 An engagement with ‘home’ ‘memory’ and ‘place,’ Michele’s practice explores our experience of time and change.

 After finishing her degree Michele lived in New York City, an exciting (and dangerous) place in the 1980’s.
 Living in Tribeca, Harlem, the Lower East Side and Southside Williamsburg, Brooklyn she was involved in the DIY art scene there.
 Like most artists Michele has always worked to support her creative practice and amongst other things was a waitress, book binder, wood finisher, plant maintenance person and painter of wildlife figurines.
 While in New York City she also created a line of bespoke jewellery constructed from paper and resin which sold across the USA (including at Barney’s New York and Macy’s department store) as well as in Puerto Rico and Japan.